cdellacqua/poller.js/README.md

 examplePoller.start().then(() => console.log('polling started'));
 ```

-The `subscribe` method returns an function that can be used to remove the active
+The `subscribe` method returns a function that can be used to remove the active
 subscription:

 ```ts